-- To provide reports and information to the Board or any Committee in a timely manner and in accordance with any agreed schedule of delivery - To advise STL's Board on the risks STL runs in so far as they may have a material impact on STL's ability to meet liabilities to policyholders and on the capital needed to support the business, including regulatory capital requirements. - To monitor those risks and inform STL's Board if they have any material concerns. - To advise STL's Board on the Methods and Assumptions to be used for the investigations when carrying out the annual solvency assessment.
-To report to the Board on the results of those investigations. - To advise STL's Board on stress and scenario testing, on-going financial conditions, financial projections for business planning, investment strategy and asset liability matching, individual capital assessment, pricing of business, variation of any charges for benefits or expenses.
+- To complete the annual solvency assessment; including assessing the quality of the data and the appropriateness of models, methodology and assumptions. - Provide the necessary reports to STL's Board and the governing body in a timely manner. - To express an opinion on the overall underwriting policy and the adequacy of reinsurance arrangements. - To advise STL's Board on the risks STL runs in so far as they may have a material impact on STL's ability to meet liabilities to policyholders and on the capital needed to support the business, including regulatory capital requirements.
+Monitor those risks and inform STL's Board if they have any material concerns. - To advise STL's Board on stress and scenario testing, on-going financial conditions, financial projections for business planning, investment strategy and asset liability matching and pricing of business.